BekaHabesha/alx-higher_level_programming/0x00-python-hello_world/README.md

 # No. 13.
 ByteCode -> Python #1
   * 102-magic_calculation.py
-    * Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode.
+    * Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode